wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.7.0 =
+This release includes the function to override the star size inside both shortcodes.
+Some code optimization is also included.

 = 1.6.6 =
 This release comes with a slight modification for the settings page and includes 3 new source images.